abpframework/abp/docs/en/Index.md

 ## Project Status

 ABP is the **next generation** of the open source [ASP.NET Boilerplate](https://aspnetboilerplate.com/) framework.
 It's currently in early preview stage and not ready to use in production.
-The documentation is in progress and currently is very incomplete.
+The documentation is still in progress and it is incomplete yet.

-For short-term and production applications, it's suggested to use the [ASP.NET Boilerplate](https://aspnetboilerplate.com/) framework which is feature rich, mature, maintained and up-to-date.
+For short-term and production level applications, it's suggested to use [ASP.NET Boilerplate](https://aspnetboilerplate.com/) framework which has rich feature set, mature, actively maintained and up-to-date.

 ## Getting Started

-Easiest way to start a new project with ABP is to use the Startup templates:
+Easiest way to start a new project with ABP is to use the startup templates:

 * [ASP.NET Core MVC Template](Getting-Started-AspNetCore-MVC-Template.md)

-If you want to start from scratch (with an empty project) then manually install the ABP framework, use the following tutorials:
+If you want to start from scratch (with an empty project) then manually install the ABP Framework and use the following tutorials:

 * [Console Application](Getting-Started-Console-Application.md)
 * [ASP.NET Core Web Application](Getting-Started-AspNetCore-Application.md)

 ## Source Code

-ABP is being developed on GitHub.
+ABP is hosted on GitHub.
 See [the source code](https://github.com/abpframework/abp).

 ## Want to Contribute?